-Addictions, eating disorder and post traumatic stress specialist, Bernadette Devine from Therapy Harley Street in London writes, “there are moves afoot to normalise porn and make those who argue otherwise feel a bit behind the times.”
+Addictions, eating disorder and post-traumatic stress specialist, Bernadette Devine from Therapy Harley Street in London writes, “there are moves afoot to normalise porn and make those who argue otherwise feel a bit behind the times.”

 Porn use has reached global, epidemic proportions and the harmful effects are widely documented.
-In Growing Up in a Pornified Culture, Dr Gail Dines says that our children are growing up hyper sexualised; and in particular, girls are either not seen at all, or seen for their fuckability.
+In Growing Up in a Pornified Culture, Dr Gail Dines says that our children are growing up hyper sexualised; and in particular, girls are either not seen at all, or they are seen for their fuckability.
 Martin Daubney from Porn on the Brain describes it as a world of male domination and female humiliation.
 Divine describes the effects as a trauma to the soul, “…psychospiritually, degrading a person by objectifying and or humiliating them is a soul trauma wound from which recovery is a difficult journey.
 No one escapes the damage, those in the camera sites, nor those watching, plus there is the ripple effect on families and society”.

 I personally found watching these series incredibly painful as they touch on those in the porn industry suffering with early childhood trauma, depression, exploitation, chronic low self-worth, narcissistic wounding and fame seeking, addiction to numb out the pain, participating as a means of financing addiction, objectification and not being treated like a human being, sex trafficking, sexual assault and emotional, mental, physical, sexual and spiritual abuse and trauma.